 Whiskey Raspberry Glazed Duck Breasts

 I have a problem with duck.
-I know that according to the experts it should be cooked so that it is still pink inside.
-That totally goes against my "poultry must be cooked until there is no pink flesh".
-So I've not attempted this dish, and honestly never will.
+I know that according to the experts it should be cooked so that it is still pink inside, but that totally goes against my "poultry must be cooked until there is no pink flesh".
+So I've not attempted this dish and honestly never will.
 But I present it here for those of you who appreciate and enjoy duck.
 Bon Appetit.

 Salmon With Wild Mushrooms and Berries